ritik4400/ritik4400/README.md

 - 👋 Hi, I’m @ritik4400
-- 👀 I’m interested in software devlopment - frontend and Backend
+- 👀 I’m interested in software devlopment -  Backend
 - 🌱 I’m currently learning backend devlopment
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...8302769944 and ritiktrivedi902@gmail.com